 In Achron, paradoxes are a deterministic and fully logical gameplay element.
-So pretty much a Aversion on the illogical/indefinite portion of the trope.

-The Metal Gear Solid games are well known for situations occuring in which the player can create a paradox of sorts, by killing someone in a prequel who is known to be alive in chronologically later games.
+The Metal Gear Solid games are well known for situations occurring in which the player can create a paradox of sorts, by killing someone in a prequel who is known to be alive in chronologically later games.
 Of particular note is Revolver Ocelot, in the third game, whose death during certain scenes results in an instant Non-Standard Game Over.
 It's especially surreal when your CO from the future starts chewing you out for causing a Time Paradox.
 The fact that EVA is protected by a similar Non-Standard Game Over even though at the time of the game's release she had never been mentioned anywhere in the series before (before 4 made it clear she's the (surrogate) mother of the three clone Snakes, and thus pretty important to the rest of the series) adds an additional layer of surreality.

 In a more immediate matter, EVA is also capable of piloting the WiG, while Naked Snake is not.
 If she's killed, Snake cannot escape after completing Operation Snake Eater.
 As such, she has to make it through to the end of the game.

 The "CO from the future" part is actually a joke that is, for lack of a better way of saying it, lost in translation.
 In the original Japanese language track, the voice actor who plays this character is also the voice actor who does the Japanese dub of Doc Brown in Back to the Future.